 Waterproof diaper changing pad or changing table

 Look for one that’s sturdy and equipped with a safety belt to keep your little one safe.
-And since you’ll be changing over 3,000 diapers in the first year alone, it’s best to make sure your baby’s changing area is well stocked with all the diaper-changing necessities beforehand.
+And since you’ll be changing over 3,000 diapers in the first year alone, it’s best to make sure your baby’s changing area in the nursery is well stocked with all the diaper-changing necessities beforehand.
 Remember to store them out of your baby’s reach.

 A comfortable chair

-One of the most important furniture in your nursery is a comfortable chair.
+One of the most important pieces of furniture in your nursery is a comfortable chair.
 Whether it rocks, glides or remains stationary, you’ll need one for the countless hours you’ll be spending with your child in your arms.
 The back and forth motion of a rocking chair is soothing for your baby when you’re feeding her or putting her to sleep.